 This article may contain affiliate links to products I know and love.
 You can read my full disclosure at the bottom of the page.

 PS: Still looking to buy a Neon Pothos?
-You can purchase a beautiful Neon Pothos here (it comes in a grow pot AND a beautiful decorative pot as well!).
-They also make great gifts!
+You can purchase a beautiful Neon Pothos here.

 How to care for Neon Pothos plants

 Here’s a quick summary of how to care for Neon Pothos (Epipremnum aureum ‘Neon’):